Learn More about Susan

 Susan’s mother perished in the Thorn (Torun) labor camp and her sister, Brunhilde, died in Stutthof.
 Susan was liberated by Soviet troops on March 10, 1945, but with nowhere to go she was transported to the east and forced to work on a Soviet farm.
 Eventually she was sent to work in the town of Koszalin where she met a Polish Jew from Lodz named Herman Taube.

 Susan and Herman married in July 1945 and lived briefly in Poland until the July, 1946 pogrom in Kielce made it apparent that they were no longer safe there.
 They made their way back to Germany, living for a time in the Ziegenhain displaced persons camp before settling in the town of Alsfeld.
 In April 1947 Susan and Herman immigrated to the United States where they were reunited with her father and settled in Baltimore.
-The Taubes have four children, eight grandchildren, and eight great-grandchildren.
+The Taubes have four children.

 Why I Volunteer